 - roof of the mouth

 The flat cells that cover the surfaces of your mouth, tongue, and lips are called squamous cells.
-The majority of mouth cancers begin in these cells.
-A patch on your tongue, gums, tonsils, or the lining of your mouth can signal trouble.

 A white or red patch inside your mouth or on your lips may be a potential sign of squamous cell carcinoma.